MaastrichtU-Library/omekas-docker/README.md

 - [ ] Load many PDFs
 - [ ] Play with the (Solr) Suggester
 - [ ] Find out how to precreate the * -> Copy field during bootstrap of Solr.

+## TODO SSO
+- [ ] Use event hook to create user at first Shibboleth login
+- [ ] Extend section about Shibboleth in README